-- How sophisticated are our experiences? - Do we personalize experiences by broad segment - Do we have governance and control over workflow - Do we have content silos and disjointed teams? - Do we have a clear content production workflow - What are the blockers in our content production - Does our team have to manually publish changes - Do our customers expect to connect with your b web and in-store experiences? - Does my critical path perform and convert?
-Is it a - Do my experiences cater to a modern, non-linear - Are my experiences consistent across channels a
+- How sophisticated are our experiences? - Do we personalize experiences by broad segments or at an individual level? - Do we have governance and control over workflows and processes? - Do we have content silos and disjointed teams? - Do we have a clear content production workflow? - What are the blockers in our content production workflow? - Does our team have to manually publish changes live at awkward times in the night? - Do our customers expect to connect with your brand beyond traditional cookie-cutter web and in-store experiences? - Does my critical path perform and convert?
+Is it above or below industry average? - Do my experiences cater to a modern, non-linear shopping journey? - Are my experiences consistent across channels and devices?